thma/LtuPatternFactory/README.md

 f . (g . h)  =  (f . g) . h  -- (associativity)
 ```

-As function composition fulfills the category laws it can be formally defined as an instance of the category type class:
+As function composition fulfills these category laws the function type constructor `(->)` can be defined as an instance of the category type class:

 ```haskell
 instance Category (->) where